ovh/docs/pages/web/hosting/exporter-son-site-web/guide.en-gb.md

 If you would like to download your website’s logs, you can do so via your web hosting plan.

-Click `Hosting`{.action} in the services bar on the left-hand side, then click on the solution concerned.
+Click `Hosting plans`{.action} in the services bar on the left-hand side, then click on the solution concerned.
 Click the `Statistics and logs`{.action} tab.
 Then click on the link under `View logs`{.action}:

 ![export-website](images/export-website-step3-1.png){.thumbnail}